 This type of order may also be used to prevent a parent from removing their children from the jurisdiction of the Court (England and Wales).
 In these circumstances, and if you are worried your ex-partner may seek to unlawfully take the children abroad, you should ask for the children´s passports to be seized when you make your application for a Prohibited Steps Order.

-There is one restriction: the Court cannot make a Prohibited Steps Order where a Residence or Contact Order could address the issues that prompted the application.
+There is one restriction: the Court cannot make a Prohibited Steps Order where a Child Arrangements Order could address the issues that prompted the application.

 As an example, if you were wishing to prevent your ex-partner from having face-to-face contact with your children due to concerns that the children could suffer abuse, you should apply for a Residence Order, and a Contact Order restricting the type of contact to indirect contact.